rafaelsampaio/UmbrellaLogstashPipeline/README.md

 The output is configured to export to an Elasticsearch cluster.
 Set the variable `ELASTICSEARCH_HOSTS` with your server, like `https://host1:9300`.
 Don't forget to set the username `ELASTICSEARCH_USER` and the password `ELASTICSEARCH_PASSWORD`.

 The timezone used in custom_timestamp.rb is setted for America/Sao_Paulo.
 Use your timezone to create correct time-related attributes.

+Download an updated [GeoLite2](https://dev.maxmind.com/geoip/geoip2/geolite2/) and save MaxMind DB files (.mmdb) in `$LOGSTASH_PATH/maxmind`.
+You need both ASN and City MMDB.

+Also, download an updated [regexes.yaml](https://github.com/ua-parser/uap-core) and save it in `$LOGSTASH_PATH/maxmind/ua-parser`.

 ## Variables